Table of Contents

 - provides private, high-performance connectivity to Google Cloud

-- preferred if bandwidth requires are below 10 Gbps or installing equipment isn’t an option or would prefer to work with a service provider partner as an intermediary
+- preferred if bandwidth requirements are below 10 Gbps or installing equipment isn’t an option or would prefer to work with a service provider partner as an intermediary

 - similar to carrier peering in that you connect to a partner service provider that is directly connected to Google.